 How Catheters Are Placed When You’re Having Surgery

 A patient who’s been anesthetized with general anesthesia isn’t able to control their urination.
-Because of this, the surgical team will usually place a foley catheter before performing the procedure.
+Because of this, the surgical team will usually place a Foley catheter before performing the procedure.
 This ensures that the bladder stays empty and the operation is clean and sterile.
 In most cases, the catheter will be kept inserted until after the surgery.
 When the patient has enough alertness and control of their body to begin urinating normally again, the catheter can be removed.

 This type of sterile catheter is designed to stay in one place for long periods of time.
 On the tip of the catheter is a balloon.
 When the catheter is placed in the bladder, the balloon is inflated, allowing the tube to stay in place rather than potentially slip out.
-In addition to “foley catheter,” this catheter is sometimes called an “indwelling catheter.”
+In addition to the “Foley catheter,” this catheter is sometimes called an “indwelling catheter.”
 Once the balloon is inflated, urine can drain through the tube from the bladder.

-A foley catheter is utilized for patients who cannot urinate by themselves.
+A Foley catheter is utilized for patients who cannot urinate by themselves.
 This may be because they’re sedated, too sick, or have a medical issue that prevents them from urinating.

 If the bladder only needs to be emptied once and there’s no need for the catheter to stay in place, medical professionals will use a straight catheter.
 As soon as the bladder is empty, the catheter is removed.
-Every insertion of a catheter comes with a small risk of urinary tract infection, whether it’s a foley or straight catheter.
+Every insertion of a catheter comes with a small risk of urinary tract infection, whether it’s a Foley or straight catheter.

 Medical Risks of Catheters

-The biggest risk is that both straight and foley catheters can increase your chances of a urinary tract infection.
+The biggest risk is that both straight and Foley catheters can increase your chances of a urinary tract infection.
 Catheters are inserted with a sterile technique and should not introduce harmful objects to the body.
 However, moving a foreign object into a person’s urinary tract will always increase infection risk.
-As a foley catheter stays inserted, the increasing time corresponds with an increasing UTI risk.
+As a Foley catheter stays inserted, the increasing time corresponds with an increasing UTI risk.
 Every additional straight catheter insertion also heightens UTI risk.